 “Think about it.
 You have tackled problems few ever face and always give your best.
 That’s not a coward.”

-An inspiring writer, Rasheed Hooda, has written about the songs that made him happy, Dream songs, and A tribute to George Floyd from REO Speedwagon.
-Those musical montages spirited me away to other places, other times, and the music that stamped into my memory.
+An inspiring writer friend described the songs that made him happy, dream songs, and the songs that implore us to take action in an unkind and unjust world.
+Those musical montages spirited me away to other places, other times, and the music stamped into my memory.

-I started reminiscing about music and its power to add meaning to my life.
+I started reminiscing about the power of music to add meaning to my life.
 I started a list by decades.
 Yes, decades of music and every genre.
 How could I ever pick just a few?

 I had all but given up on the list when I started thinking one day about living on the edge.
 That’s it.
 What music or songs inspired me throughout my life and now to keep going, press on, and never give up living on the edge.